sudo-rushil/homomorphic-encryption/research/TheoryDev.md

 	- Alice computes M^d = m^ed = m^(1+kϕ(n)) = m (mod n)
 		- Recall de = 1 (mod ϕ(n))
 	- Alice now has m
+- Difficulty is prime factorization problem – finding ϕ(n) is all that is needed to retrieve d, but this is impossible
 - Trapdoor is discrete logarithm – given M, e, and n, computing m s.t. m^e = M (mod n) is hard
+	- Note, this is actually difficulty with Diffie-Hellman

 ## June 2, 2021